 first time FMLA leave is taken after completion of any previous 12-month period.
 For

-example: the first time an employee takes FMLA leave is on September 19 and he/she
+example: the first time an employee takes FMLA leave is on September 19 and they

-uses the entire 12 weeks.
+use the entire 12 weeks.
 The next time the employee is eligible for FMLA leave is on

 September 19 of the following year (year two).
 However, the employee does not need to